hazelcast/hazelcast/docs/design/cluster/03-split-brain-recovery-improvements.md

 - It does not solve the situations where there are members who have not yet joined each other.
 See: https://github.com/hazelcast/hazelcast/issues/18661

+In the implementation of this solution, we added a time based expiration mechanism to the remembered addresses and we clean up the old member addresses after a specific amount of time passed after the members left the cluster.
+The default value for this retention period is selected as 4 hours which I wanted to choose it same with the default missing CP member auto removal period.
+Also, we added an internal property for configuring this period namely `hazelcast.previously.joined.member.address.retention.duration.seconds` which can be exposed to public API later.

 #### Proposed Solution 2

 Provide ways to users to dynamically update the member list of the tcp-ip join